baduhai/Koi/README.md

 - [x] make the favourites button work
 - [ ] updating pages
 - [ ] add Global Shortcut to cycle between themes.//not yet sure on a good way to implement this.
+- [ ] replace with qtStringLiteral for static data.

 ## **How to Build**